Join me at Bayou Book Junkie for my Enemy Within cover reveal!!

 Faisal’s eyes brightened.
 “You are Muslim?”

 “Respectful, then.”
 Faisal’s smile turned, from polite to something else.
 “Unusual in western men.”

 “You spend a lot of time with western men?”
 Jesus, someone should ban him from talking.
 He clamped his lips shut and looked away.
 “Sorry, that was rude.”

 “I do not,” Faisal said, ignoring his apology.
 “Most want nothing to do with me.
 And thus I want nothing to do with them.”

 Faisal’s eyes locked onto his.
 Something simmered in the amber depths, something he didn’t want to stare too hard at.

-Slowly, Faisal’s thumb stroked over the back of his hand.
+Faisal’s thumb stroked over the back of his hand.
 “Has anyone shown you around the city?
-The best place to have a coffee?
-Eat halawat sha’riyya?
-Watch the sunrise?”
+Taken you to the best place to have a coffee?
+Or eat halawat sha’riyya?
+Has anyone watched the sunrise with you?”

 He couldn’t speak.
 He shook his head.